Bird of Paradise is the Tropical Beauty You Should Add to Your Houseplant Collection — Here’s How You Can Grow it

 "Don't put the pot near heating appliances, as they dry out the air," she adds.
 "Avoid drafts and don't let the temperature drop below 68°F (20°C)."

-Sunlight: She tells us it's important to avoid exposing your plant to direct sunlight.
+Sunlight: It's important to avoid exposing your plant to direct sunlight, according to Anastasia.
 "I also recommend providing your plant with bright, filtered light for healthy growth," she says.

 Fertilizer: Gardening expert Tony O'Neill advises plant parents to feed bird of paradise on a monthly during spring and summer with a balanced liquid fertilizer.
 "This will help promote steady growth and potential flowering," he says.